 - 1.1.
-The purpose of this report is to provide the committee with information on the performance of Police Scotland in the Clackmannanshire local authority area for the period April 2015 to September 2015. - 1.2.
+The purpose of this report is to provide the committee with information on the performance of Police Scotland in the Clackmannanshire local authority area for the period April 2015 to December 2015. - 1.2.
 The format of the report follows the same as the previous quarters and aligned with the headings of the Clackmannanshire Local Policing Plan 2014-17 priorities (i.e. Protecting People and Places, Dealing with Antisocial Behaviour, Violent Crime, Disrupting Organised Crime, Crimes of Dishonesty and Making Roads Safer). - 1.3.
 The Clackmannanshire Policing Performance Scrutiny Report table (Appendix 1) contains the current information on performance against selected performance indicators.
 This report provides complementary information to that in the table to present a summary of performance of policing in Clackmannan Council area and also identifies emerging trends, threats and issues. - 1.4.
 Appendix 1 contains the performance data and is in the format of a Covalent report which is now the reporting tool.
-A key to the icons precedes the table. - 1.5.
-It is recommended that committee note and challenge the report as appropriate.
+A key to the icons precedes the table.